mikeferguson/robot_calibration/README.md

 The second step of calibration involves optimization of the robot parameters to minimize the errors.
-Errors are defined as the difference in the pose of the points based on reprojection throuhg each sensor.
+Errors are defined as the difference in the pose of the points based on reprojection through each sensor.
 In the case of our checkerboard above, the transform between the virtual frame and the end effector becomes additional free parameters.
 By estimating these parameters alongside the robot parameters, we can find a set of parameters such that